cambridge-cares/TheWorldAvatar/Deploy/stacks/psdt/gateway/README.md

 NB CORS headers are being added to all requests in order to avoid CORS errors when a visualisation front-end container issues http requests to one of the back-end containers.

+The gateway also serves static files from a /static/ folder, including CORS headers.
+This can be used to serve tilesets for Cesium visualisations.